DewySoftware/dqs-site/buy.md

 <div class="callout callout--danger">
   <p><strong>Discord & Patreon</strong></p>
-  <p>In order to get started with DQS, you must join the <a href="https://discord.gg/8mWZqv5">Discord</a> and create a Patreon account.
+  <p>In order to get started with DQS, you must join the <a href="https://discord.gg/8mWZqv5">Discord</a> and create a Patreon account or Paypal account.
 Leaving the Discord is also very strongly discouraged, as you will lose access to some features.
   </p>
 </div>